OctopusDeploy/docs/src/pages/docs/runbooks/runbook-examples/databases/backup-mssql-database.md

 ## Create the Runbook

-1. To create a runbook, navigate to {{Project, Operations, Runbooks, Add Runbook}}.
+1. To create a runbook, navigate to **Project ➜ Operations ➜ Runbooks ➜ Add Runbook**.
 2. Give the Runbook a name and click **SAVE**.
 3. Click **DEFINE YOUR RUNBOOK PROCESS**, then click **ADD STEP**.
 4. Add a new step template from the community library called **SQL - Backup Database**.